BindBC/bindbc-sdl/README.md

 <details><summary><h3>SDL_net versions</h3></summary>

 > [!NOTE]\
 > These bindings are based on [this commit](https://github.com/libsdl-org/SDL_net/commit/f02213ba76be2f091778b5a9aab5afe218f3ca7f).
 SDL_net 3.X has not officially released yet.
-The API of these bindings & the version identifier used to activate them may change when SDL_net 3.X is officially released.
+The API of these bindings & the version identifier used to activate them will change when SDL_net 3.X is officially released.

 | Version |Version identifier| Public API updated |
 |---------|------------------|--------------------|